-Over 3 months, I was involved in designing the front end of this android app based on Google's material design guidelines as a framework.
-Sketched out the initial information architecture, went through several iterations before moving onto wireframes on Balsamiq.
-Conceived a fresh, fun and vibrant illustrative style to uplift and promote high user engagement.
+Over 3 months, I was involved in designing the front end of this Android app based on Google's material design guidelines as a framework.
+Formulating goals and aspirations for the app, I defined user flows and hierarchies, strategized on content, went through several iterations of Visual language through mood boards for type and colour.
+I sketched out wireframes and then moved on to Balsamiq and Invision for interactive prototyping.

 BankBazaar.com is a platform to compare multi brand financial products.
 As a graphic designer on the product team, I worked extensively on the email channel to produce attractive and click worthy visuals for customer and business engagement which was target driven.
 I was involved in conceptualizing and strategizing app and web flash sale campaigns with the content team.
 Here is a glimpse of some of the work I did during my tenure.